fmahoudeau/MiCT-Net-PyTorch/README.md

 ## Requirements
-Python 3.7, Torch 1.0 or greater, and tqdm.
+Python 3.7, Torch 1.3 or greater, and tqdm.

 ## Citation
 Use this bibtex to cite this repository:
 ```
 @misc{fmahoudeau_mict_net_2019,
-  title={Mixed Convolutional Tube (MiCT-Net) for video classification in PyTorch},
+  title={Mixed Convolutional Tube (MiCT) with ResNets for video classification in PyTorch},
   author={Florent Mahoudeau},
   year={2019},
   publisher={GitHub},